 The ZODIAC CH 640 was designed by veteran aircraft designer Chris Heintz and was available as a kit aircraft from Zenair between 2001 and 2020.
 The design is a four-place, low-wing, all-metal aircraft design: "While a new model, the CH 640 was heavily based based on the proven type-certificated CH 2000 production aircraft design; it was also influenced by the ZODIAC CH 601 series kit designs as well as by my earlier Zenith CH 300 design from the 70s" stated Chris Heintz.

-For economic reasons, kit production for the CH 640 aircraft was discontinued in early 2020.
-Zenair will continue to provide necessary parts and sub-kits to existing builders to complete their projects and for owners to maintain & repair existing aircraft.
+For economic reasons, kit production for the CH 640 aircraft was discontinued in 2020.
+Zenair will continue to provide necessary parts and sub-kits as long as it can for existing builders to complete their projects and for registered owners (pre-2020) to maintain & repair existing aircraft.

 Heintz developed the CH 640 design in response to requests by kit builders for an affordable and simple four-seater.
 While there are literally hundreds of two-seat kit aircraft designs available for construction, there are remarkably few modern four-seat designs on the market: The available designs are either complex high-performance planes (Lancair IV), expensive (RV-10), or "utility" designs such as Murphy's Super Rebel and Heintz' own STOL CH 801.
 The ZODIAC CH 640 bridged the gap between the utility designs and the high-performance and expensive ones - making it a practical and useful aircraft for the "average" pilot/builder.
 The CH 640 has a useful load of 1,000 lbs., making it a "true" four-seater.